nkicsl/PRAD/README.md

 ## 🗓️ Pending Work

 - 🔲 MM-PRAD: A multimodal PRAD dataset with textual descriptions is currently under development.
 (Expected to be released later！)
-- 🔲 Developed HyperPRNet to perform end-to-end segmentation and classification tasks on PRAD.
+- 🔲 Developed PRNet++ to perform end-to-end segmentation and classification tasks on PRAD.
 (Coming soon!🔥🔥)
 - 🔲 Release the multi-label classification annotations of PRAD.
 (Coming soon!🔥🔥)
 - ✅ Release the codes of PRNet.
 - ✅ Release the PRAD Dataset.